kevihan74/knapsack-rust/README.md

 Then copy main.rs into the src folder and overwrite the one cargo created for you.

-Copy the knapsack.toml file from git ovet the one cargo created for you and add the knapsack.png image to the folder
+Copy the knapsack.toml file from git over the one cargo created for you and add the knapsack.png image to the folder

 Type ```cargo run```